mmomtchev/velitherm/README.md

 # Example

 An air parcel with relative humidify of 75% and temperature of 25°C rises from 0m AMSL to 500m AMSL where the surrounding temperature is 20°C. What is its new relative humidity?
 What is its new temperature?
 Has there been condensation and did it form a cloud?
 Has the ceiling being reached or will the air parcel continue to rise?
-The pressure of the day is 1017hPa.
+The pressure of the day is 1017hPa and the relative humidity at 500m AMSL is 50%.

 Solution: